jordansybesma/DataVisFinal/README.md

 ## Datavis Final
-Sonia Moreno, Jordan Sybesma, Thomas Scruggs
+Sonia Moreno, Mara Sybesma, Thomas Scruggs
 Fall 2018

 Our dynamic visualization displays diabetes prevalence per county, income per county, how these two variables are related to each other,